mobile-dev-inc/maestro-docs/api-reference/labels.md

 - extendedWaitUntil:
     visible: "Recommended Products"
     timeout: 5000
-    label: "Wait for all personalised content to load"
+    label: "Wait for all personalized content to load"
 ```